-All share and per share information throughout this prospectus except in the financial statements has been retroactively adjusted to reflect the 2024 Reverse Split.
+All common stock share and per share data, and exercise price data for applicable common stock equivalents, included in this prospectus, except those in our financial statements, have been retroactively adjusted to reflect the 2024 Reverse Split.
 Any fractional shares resulting from the 2024 Reverse Split have been rounded up to the nearest whole share.